How to Recognize if You’re Being Overworked

 • This one is an oldie but goldie — you need to get a good night’s sleep (at least 7 hours of sleep),

-• Set a SMART goal — break down one complex project into several smaller, manageable ones,
+• Play smart and set a SMART goal — break down one complex project into several smaller, manageable ones,

 • Start writing down everything that’s important — a to-do list, a meeting schedule, a shopping list, etc.,